rbowen/whosthat/README.md

 Adds a new record for that invidual, and then opens it in $EDITOR for further details. `alias` is usually an email address, and is used as the name of the data file, so must be unique.
+If it's not unique, it will complain at you.

+Note that by default it gives them an @amazon.com email address.

 ### editwho brubble

-Edit their data file in $EDITOR
+Calm down.
+This just edits their data file in $EDITOR

 ### TODO

-For now, you'll need to manually create any team and project YAML files.
-See the sampledata directory for what this should look like.
+For now, this does exactly what I want it to do.
+I expect over time I'll want more functionality, but simple is good.
+Tickets and pull requests welcome.